 A scaled score of 100 will always represent the expected standard on the test.
 Pupils scoring 100 or more will have met the expected standard on the test.
 In 2016 panels of teachers set the raw score required to meet the expected standard.

 The KS2 tests are externally marked and marks are returned to schools via the return of results section of NCA tools.
 To receive a scaled score, each component of the test must have been sat by the pupil and the papers marked.
 For those pupils, schools will receive:

 - A scaled score (except where a pupil has too few marks to be awarded the minimum scaled score)

 - Either ‘NS’ (expected standard not achieved) or ‘AS’ (expected standard achieved)

 Please click here for more information on changes to the national curriculum tests at the end of KS1 and KS2.

-Please click here to view our most recent school data.
+Please click here to view school data for 2016.

 Key Stage 2 Data

 Key Stage 1 Data